jameshughes-info/music-auditions/README.md

 [https://www.ram.ac.uk/study/departments/woodwind/audition-requirements](https://www.ram.ac.uk/study/departments/woodwind/audition-requirements)

-In addition to your two contrasting pieces, you may be:
++ Two contrasting pieces of your own choice.
+    + A piece can be a single movement, for example from a concerto, sonata or suite.
+    + Pieces should be performed with accompaniment (unless written to be performed as a solo item).

-+ asked to play scales, arpeggios, etc to ABRSM Grade 8 standard
++ You may be asked to play scales, arpeggios, etc to ABRSM Grade 8 standard.
-+ given sight reading or quick study tests
++ You may be given sight reading or quick study tests.

+#### Undergraduate applicants

 You may be asked to have a subsequent interview with one of the undergraduate academic staff, during which you can discuss your study plans.
 As part of the interview you may be asked some questions about a short extract of music, and be asked to take some aural skills assessments consisting of a sight-singing test and some of the following: